bew030/flix-assignment-1/README.md

 - learned how to use dequeueReusableCell in order to save on memory
 - learned how to edit the story board to create general tiles rather than making tiles for every single movie
 - learned how to add visuals (app icons, load screen, etc.)
+- learned how to use "packages" with CocoaPods
+- leanred how to navigate through API documentation